 The very term ‘exams’ causes panic and palpitations!
 Students dread this time of the year when they must learn by rote reams and reams of information, formulas, names and so much more.
 And if that isn’t enough, they must live up to all the expectations their parents and family have set for them.
 Sigh, the dream of getting into a good university does have a hefty price – exam stress!

 All these expectations and the constant worry to prove one’s self is taxing and eventually results in stress.
-So instead of saying the cliché, here are some realistic tips to beat your exam stress!

 #1 Exams are real